 As pioneers, we have always sought to make trekking in the Andes a unique experience, keeping the interaction between nature and the adventurer as positive as possible.
 Our routes along ancient Inca paths go through beautiful landscapes, with views of snow-capped mountains and different types of vegetation.
 We trek in remote areas during the day, and at night the Andean skies full of stars and the moon shine on our carefully selected campsites so as to enjoy the sounds of nature and not human sounds when relaxing in camp.

-We invite you to walk with us along the South Face Salkantay Trek, as the main alternative to the Inca Trail.
+We invite you to walk with us along the Hidden Valleys of the Salkantay Trek, as the main alternative to the Inca Trail.
 Following are some facts that make this route interesting and different:

 - No crowds on any section of the route as we travel over ancient Inca trails.